Input and Interaction

 We applied these values at every level of the design process— from the global design ethos to the details of execution and technical negotiation.

-I drove the development of the first product-equivalent controller prototype, the P0B, and rallied a technical team to functionally integrate the device into our prototype wearable device at the time.
-This unblocked design and prototyping for system interactions and algorithms.
+I drove the development of the first product-equivalent controller prototype, the P0B, and rallied a technical team to integrate the device into our prototype wearable device at the time.
+This enabled my team to design and prototype for system interactions and algorithms alongside platform bring-up.

 Although not all of our original design made it to or remain in the product, our work has had lasting impact on platform bring-up and interaction design innovation, and laid the groundwork for some incredible experiences ultimately launched on the platform—